-Last year we witnessed, statistically speaking, two of the worst in the history of the Premier League, as Fulham and Huddersfield Town battled it out for the title of worst in the division.
+Last year we witnessed two of the worst, statistically speaking, in the history of the Premier League, as Fulham and Huddersfield Town battled it out for the title of worst in the division.

 These may not necessarily be the very worst clubs we have seen since 1992 — Wolves of 2012 and QPR from 2013 would give these guys a run for their money — but that’s a list for another day.
 In any case, these teams are in the conversation regardless.

 The Premier League clubs with the lowest points totals ever:

 Watford’s campaign last season was a bit of a throwback to previous awful stints in the Premier League.
 Aside from the golden age of manager Graham Taylor and chairman Elton John in the seventies and eighties, they’ve rarely impressed in the top flight.

 This is one such occasion, which saw the Hertfordshire outfit relegated with a then-record low points total for a Premier League club.
 Two 1-0 victories over Chelsea and Liverpool were the highlight of a dismal season that witnessed just six league wins.